TTUNEPH2025/GN/docs/Prophylaxis.md

 ## **Anticoagulation**
 ### **General Information**
 * Risk of thrombosis is higher with patients with Nephrotic Syndrome than the general population
-* DVT and Renal Vein thrombosis are the most commen, with Pulmonary embolus common as well
+* DVT and Renal Vein thrombosis are the most common, with Pulmonary embolus common as well
 * Thrombotic events are most common with Membranous Nephropathy, but can occur with other Nephrotic diseases
 * Degree of Proteinuria and serum albumin are best predictors of thrombotic risk
-* Additional risk factors: prior thrombosis, gentic predisposition, antiphospholipid antibodies, immobility, obesity, maligangcy, pregnancy, or surgery
+* Additional risk factors: prior thrombosis, genetic predisposition, antiphospholipid antibodies, immobility, obesity, malignangcy, pregnancy, or surgery
 * Heparin and Warfarin are medications or choice for prophylaxis and/or treatment of thrombosis
-    1. No studies currently avaible comparing DOAC or LMW Heparin
+    1. No studies currently available comparing DOAC or LMW Heparin
     2. DOAC are heavily albumin-bound and dosing in low albumin states has not been studied
 ### **Anticoagulation in Nephrotic syndrome**
 * For thromboembolic events Full dose anticoagulation is required for 6-12 months and/or the duration of the nephrotic syndrome
     1. Venous thrombosis
     2. Arterial throbosis
     3. PE
-    4. Nonvalvular atrial Fibrillation
+    4. Nonvalvular Atrial Fibrillation
-* Prophylactic full dose anticoagulation should be consider if
+* Prophylactic full dose anticoagulation should be considered if
     1. Serum albumin < 20-25g/l
     2. BMI > 35 kg/m2
     3. Genetic disposition for thrombosis